Responses to the demonstration of the flaw in Gödel’s Incompleteness proof

-If they are refusing to even examine a demonstration of a flaw in Gödel’s original proof, why would they examine a demonstration of a flaw in some ‘version’ of Gödel’s proof?
-But many other incompleteness proofs have been found to have fundamental errors that render these proofs mathematically invalid.
+If they are refusing to even examine a demonstration of a flaw in Gödel’s original proof, then why would they ask to see a demonstration of a flaw in some other ‘version’ of Gödel’s proof?
+Clearly, if they refuse to examine one such demonstration, isn’t it likely that they would refuse to examine any other similar demonstration?
+But in any case, it has been shown that many other incompleteness proofs have been found to have fundamental errors that render these proofs mathematically invalid.
 See Errors in incompleteness proofs and Analysis of incompleteness proofs.

 It is illogical to claim that the mass of accumulated wisdom of hundreds of logicians cannot ever be mistaken.
 It is illogical to claim that one individual could never perceive anything of importance if hundreds of logicians have not already perceived it; that assumes that such examination by logicians is absolutely perfect.

 But in any case, it is a deflection from the main issue: Is my demonstration of the flaw in Gödel’s original paper correct or not?